KINtsugi class

 A digital waiver form will be provided at registration, or a paper version will be available on the first day of class.

-This hands-on course is designed for beginners who are new to traditional kintsugi.
+• This hands-on course is designed for beginners who are new to traditional kintsugi.
 Over four weeks, participants will learn the foundational techniques of urushi-based repair.

 What you can bring:

-– One chipped item (chip under 1cm)
+– A chipped ceramic item (chip less than1 cm

 What’s included:

-All tools and materials are provided.
+– All tools and materials provided

 • $60 per session | 2 hours (10:00 AM – 12:00 PM)